Ranada/nextjs_dashboard/README.md

 ***

 ## Task
-This will be a dashboard application template using Next.js, React.js, TypeScript, Microsoft's Fluent UI design components.
+This will be a dashboard application template using Next.js, React.js, TypeScript, and Microsoft's Fluent UI design components.

 ## Description
 This dashboard project is currently under development, starting with a list view using the following technologies: